 Experience Africa's iconic marine and land animals on this full-day family safari - a rare and unique wildlife adventure for children aged 5 & over.

-This family-friendly tour begins with a boat trip in Algoa Bay (weather dependent) in the marine section of Addo Elephant National Park where you can spot whales, sharks, large dolphin pods, seals and the massive penguin colony of St Croix Island.
+This family safari tour begins with a boat trip in Algoa Bay (weather dependent) in the marine section of Addo Elephant National Park where you can spot whales, sharks, large dolphin pods, seals and the massive penguin colony of St Croix Island.
 In whale watching season (June to November ) southern right whales and humpback whales are often spotted here!
 This marine adventure is followed by a guided game drive in the inland section of Addo Elephant Park.
 The game drive takes you in search of the Big 5 – elephant, lion, buffalo, rhino, and leopard - and an abundance of other African wildlife and birds.
 Home to almost 700 elephants, Addo is one of the best places in Africa to see elephants in the wild.

 Spend the first two nights in Addo Elephant National Park, one of the most popular malaria-free Big 5 safari parks in South Africa In between game drives in the tour vehicle, relax at the rest camp that has a swimming pool, shop and restaurant, as well as a floodlit waterhole where wildlife can be viewed, even after dark.
 There is also an underground wildlife hide at the waterhole and a bird hide.
 There is an option of night drives in the SANParks open-sided game viewing vehicles but with a minimum age restriction of 7 years.

 The next two nights are spent at Kariega Game Reserve, near Kenton-on-Sea about one and a half hours' drive away.
-Close encounters with lions, elephants, buffaloes and rhinos are relatively common here.
+Close encounters with lions, elephants, buffalos and rhinos are relatively common here.
 Kariega Game Reserve's Main Lodge caters to families with a dedicated "Kids on Safari" program offering a range of exciting adventures for the little ones.
 The energetic and knowledgeable staff lead children on guided trails within the lodge grounds, teaching them about the plants, insects, and animal tracks they encounter.
 They'll even get to make cool souvenirs by creating animal track moulds and "Bushman paintings."
 The playroom is stocked with toys, books, and even wildlife DVDs to keep all ages entertained.
 Older children (16+ years) may join the guided bush walk alongside experienced rangers.
 Child minding services are also available (at additional cost).

 See more Addo Safari options for a malaria-free family safari in South Africa.